-3.3 The different a Type of employer r Scheduled Bodies Community Admission Bodies and Designating Employers Transferee Admission Bodies Sub-type Local Authorities Police, Fire, Colleges etc Academies Open to new entrants Closed to new entrants (all) Funding Target Basis used Ongoing, assumes long-term Fund participation (see Appendix E) Ongoing, but may move to "gilts basis" - see Note (a) Ongoing, assumes fixed contract term in the Fund (see Appendix E) Primary rate approach (see Appendix D - D.2) Stabilised contribution rate?
+Type of employer approaches used for different employers Scheduled Bodies Community Admission Bodies and Designating Employers Transferee Admission Bodies Sub-type Local Authorities Colleges Academies Open to new entrants Closed to new entrants (all) Funding Target Basis used Ongoing, assumes long-term Fund participation (see Appendix E) Ongoing, but may move to "gilts basis" - see Note (a) Ongoing, assumes fixed contract term in the Fund (see Appendix E) Primary rate approach (see Appendix D - D.2) Stabilised contribution rate?
 Yes - see Note (b) No No No No No Maximum time horizon - Note (c) 22 years 22 years 22 years 22 years - subject to security / covenant check Future working lifetime - subject to security / covenant check Outstanding contract term Secondary rate - Note (d) Monetary amount Monetary amount Monetary amount Monetary amount Monetary amount Monetary amount Treatment of surplus Covered by stabilisation arrangement Reduce contributions by spreading the surplus over the remaining contract term Preferred approach: contributions kept at Primary rate.
-However, reductions may be permitted by the Administering Authority Reduce contributions by spreading the surplus over the remaining contract term Probability of achieving target - Note (e) 73% 73% 73% 75% 75% 75% (TBC) Phasing of contribution changes Covered by stabilisation arrangement None None None None None Review of rates - Note (f) Administering Authority reserves the right to review con of security provided, at regular interv Particularly reviewed in last 3 years of contract New employer n/a n/a Note (g) N Note (h) Notes (h) & (i) Cessation of participation: cessation debt payable Scheduled Bo the LGPS.
-In (machinery of ssumed not to be ger odies are legally obliga in the rare event of ce Government changes principles applied wo (j). ed to participate in ssation occurring s for example), the admission agree will be calculated to the circumstar d subject to terms of ement.
-Cessation debt on a basis appropriate nees of cessation - see Note (j).
+However, reductions may be permitted by the Administering Authority Reduce contributions by spreading the surplus over the remaining contract term Probability of achieving target - Note (e) 73% 75% 73% 75% 75% 75% Phasing of contribution changes Covered by stabilisation arrangement None None None None None Review of rates - Note (f) Particularly reviewed in last 3 years of contract New employer n/a n/a Note (g) N Note (h) Notes (h) & (i) Cessation of participation: cessation debt payable Cessation is assumed not to be generally possible, as Scheduled Bodies are legally obliged to participate in the LGPS.
+In the rare event of cessation occurring (machinery of Government changes for example), the cessation debt principles applied would be as per Note (i).
+Can be ceased subject to terms of admission agreement.
+Cessation debt will be calculated on a basis appropriate to the circumstances of cessation - see Note (j).
 Participation is assumed to expire at the end of the contract.
 Cessation debt (if any) calculated on ongoing basis.
 Awarding Authority will be liable for future deficits and contributions arising.